 SURFING IN JEFFREY’S BAY

 We made our way from the bright warm beach into the cool green forests of Storms River.
-The atmosphere was almost mysterious coming through dark grey mountains, peaks shrouded by thick white fog.
-Wet mist hung in the air as we peered over the famous Paul Sauer Bridge which arches over the river, providing rather intimidating views of the rock formations and depths below.
-Not wanting to stare too long, we snapped our photos and moved on to the village, where much more light-hearted activities awaited.
+A kind of mysteriousness seemed to hang in the air as we drove through ark grey mountains, whose peaks were shrouded by thick white fog.
+We breathed their wet mist as we peered over the famous Paul Sauer Bridge which arches over the river, providing rather intimidating views of the rock formations and depths below.
+Not wanting to stare too long, we snapped our photos and moved on to the village, where much more light-hearted, and less Stephen King-like activities awaited.

 MARYLIN’S 60’S DINER

 Storms River Village seems like a small, sleepy community until you get to Marylin’s 60’s Diner.
 Violent pink and home to an impressive collection of antique cars, motorcycles, and pop culture memorabilia, this groovy cafe is worth a visit just for the photos, if not the milkshakes.
 We had a blast trying on costumes, posing next to Elvis and Marilyn, and staring dreamily at the old choppers.
 There’s a great artisan souvenir shop across the road as well, which makes this a great little part of town to browse, eat, and have a few laughs.

 After making fools of ourselves at the diner, we made even bigger fools of ourselves on segways in Tsitsikamma National Park.